-We’re not sure if TellTale is using The Walking Dead’s final season as a leaping off point for a new generation of gameplay or if it’s simply a response to some of the recent narrative-driven releases (most notably Life Is Strange) but the gameplay feels evolved.
+We’re not sure if TellTale is using The Walking Dead’s final season as a leaping off point for a new generation of gameplay or if it’s simply a response to some of the recent narrative-driven releases (most notably Life Is Strange), but the gameplay feels evolved.
 That may be strange to say given the amount of similar dialogue choices and QuickTime events sprinkled throughout, but through that still comes a smart evolution of how things work.

 One of the biggest differences is the camera scheme noted above.
 This isn’t for all situations, but you can probably expect this in TellTale games moving forward.
 It provides a greater sense of interactivity with the world and makes it both easier to find stuff and harder to notice it — easier because you have control over the camera, harder because you’re not in a positioned angle specifically to point something out.

-In this sense, it feels like a step back towards adventure gaming rather than interactive cutscenes, as it puts a greater responsibility of exploration and environmental awareness on the player.
+In this sense, it feels like a step back towards adventure gaming rather than interactive cut scenes, as it puts a greater responsibility of exploration and environmental awareness on the player.

-Another subtle change is the appearance of a red circle on an interaction choice signaling an impactful moment.
+Another subtle change is the appearance of a red circle on an interaction choice signaling an important moment.
 This type of change is effective for narrative games, as it allows the player to decide when to move forward with a scene.

 Before this, it was intuitive most of the time, but there were always a handful of moments stolen from you because of “I didn’t know it would lead to that” syndrome.
-As with the camera, this pulls the title back toward a game-like feeling rather than an interactive cutscene, but that’s a good thing, as TellTale had lost that balance for a while.
+As with the camera, this pulls the title back toward a game-like feeling rather than an interactive cut scene, but that’s a good thing, as TellTale had lost that balance for a while.

 Zombie kills have always been part of TWD gameplay, but this is the first time TellTale has given the player some significant choice during these moments, making it feel almost like an action game for a minute.
-Here, Clem has full movement over the environment during some zombie sequences, enabling access to traps, (very limited) stealth or simply sprinting past them.
+Here, Clem has full movement over the environment during some zombie sequences, enabling access to traps (very limited), stealth or simply sprinting past them.

 In actual combat, there are two attacks, a stun that goes for the knees or a lengthier kill with the traditional head attack.
 It remains to be seen if this has any impact on the big-picture narrative or if it’s designed simply to provide greater player agency, but on its own it’s fun and well designed.

-Of course, the heart of a TellTale game is its story, and what this season presents so far is the story of a generation growing up in the zombie apocalypse.
+Of course, the heart of a TellTale game is its story, and what this season presents so far is the tale of a generation growing up in the zombie apocalypse.
 Clem has taken the role of mentor over young AJ, and her journey leads her to a fortified school filled with students, mostly around the same age.